-(2) The child's reimbursability status will vary over the duration of the removal episode, depending on the type of setting he or she is placed in, SSI eligibility, and certain ongoing judicial findings about the child.

-c.
-All children who enter out-of-home care must have an eligibility determination for Title IV-E eligibility and reimbursability completed and approved within 30 calendar days from the start of the removal episode.
+- (2) The child's reimbursability status will vary over the duration of the removal episode, depending on the type of setting he or she is placed in, SSI eligibility, and certain ongoing judicial findings about the child. - c.
+All children who enter out-of-home care must have an eligibility determination for Title IV-E eligibility and reimbursability completed and approved within 30 calendar days from the start of the removal episode. - 4-4.

-4-4.
 Initial Title IV-E Foster Care Eligibility.
-An initial Title IV-E eligibility determination is comprised of judicial requirements and AFDC criteria.

-a.
-Finding of "Contrary to the Welfare" for Court-Ordered Removal.

-(1) A judicial finding of contrary to the welfare (CTW) must be made in the first court order that approves/sanctions the removal of the child from the home.
+An initial Title IV-E eligibility determination is comprised of judicial requirements and AFDC criteria. - a.
+Finding of "Contrary to the Welfare" for Court-Ordered Removal. - (1) A judicial finding of contrary to the welfare (CTW) must be made in the first court order that approves/sanctions the removal of the child from the home.
 The written finding or court order should include language that remaining in the home is CTW of the child, or that placement in out-of-home care is in the best interest of the child.
-If the finding is not made, the child is Title IV-E Ineligible for the entire removal episode.

-(2) For Title IV-E purposes, the effective date of a court order is the date the hearing occurred if referenced in the signed order.
-If the date of the hearing is not referenced in the order, the date the order is signed is used.
+If the finding is not made, the child is Title IV-E Ineligible for the entire removal episode. - (a) If the initial court hearing is continued and a judicial finding sanctioning the removal was not made, the CTW finding must be obtained in the subsequent hearing. - (2) For Title IV-E purposes, the effective date of a court order is the date the hearing occurred if referenced in the signed order.
+If the date of the hearing is not referenced in the order, the date the order is signed is used. - (3) Judicial findings must be made on a case-by-case basis per the individual circumstances of the child.

-NOTE: If the first hearing for the removal episode is continued, upon a case-by-case determination, if the judge did not review the allegations of the case nor issued a ruling regarding the appropriateness of the removal, then the CTW finding is not required in the order as the order did not sanction the removal.

-(3) Judicial findings must be made on a case-by-case basis per the individual circumstances of the child.
 The CTW finding suggests that the child's current situation is not safe or suitable and is not in the child's best interest.
-Examples of acceptable substitutions that will meet the CTW and best interest judicial finding requirement for Title IV-E include:

-(a) The child has no parent, guardian, or legal custodian to provide for his or her care and supervision.

-(b) The release of said child (back to the removal home) will present a serious threat of substantial harm to the child.

-(c) The parent, guardian, or legal custodian is not willing to take custody of the

-- child. - (d) A manifest danger exists that the child will suffer serious abuse or neglect if he or she is not removed from the home.

-(e) The conflict that exists cannot be resolved by delivery of services to the family during the continuous placement of the child in the parent's home.
+Examples of acceptable substitutions that will meet the CTW and best interest judicial finding requirement for Title IV-E include: - (a) The child has no parent, guardian, or legal custodian to provide for his or her care and supervision. - (b) The release of said child (back to the removal home) will present a serious threat of substantial harm to the child. - (c) The parent, guardian, or legal custodian is not willing to take custody of the child. - (d) A manifest danger exists that the child will suffer serious abuse or neglect if he or she is not removed from the home. - (e) The conflict that exists cannot be resolved by delivery of services to the family during the continuous placement of the child in the parent's home.